soyersoyer/sysex-controls/README.md

 - Arturia The Laboratory

 It doesn't support the KeyStep / BeatStep Pro sequencer banks, BeatStep Pro presets and the DrumBrute/MiniBrute banks yet.
+It only supports the global controls from KeyLab 88 and The Laboratory.

 If you think some untested devices work well, please let us know.
 If not, let us know as well.